ValgulNecron/kasuki/readme.md

 git clone https://github.com/ValgulNecron/DIscordAnilistBotRS.git
 ```

-- edit compose-default.yml file and add your discord bot token. (not sure if it works or need to be renamed to
+- edit compose-default.yml file and add your discord bot token.
+  (not sure if it works or needs to be renamed to
   compose.yml or docker-compose.yml)
 - run docker compose.